semgrep/semgrep-docs/docs/writing-rules/private-rules.md

 # Private rules

-Private rules enable you to publish rules so only users in your organization can see them but these rules are not displayed externally.
 Users in the [Team and Enterprise tier](https://semgrep.dev/pricing) for Semgrep App can publish rules to the Semgrep Registry as private rules that are not visible to others outside their organization.
 The private rules enable you to hide code-sensitive information or legal requirements that prevent you from using a public registry.

 As we continue to develop and refine this feature, we welcome and appreciate your feedback!
 Email us at [product@r2c.dev](mailto:product@r2c.dev) or contact us in our [Community Slack](https://r2c.dev/slack).